korovod/kenotron/docs/3d_parallelism.md

 #### Loading data in 3D parallelism

-Q: In 3D parallelism, how does brrr sample training data for model replicas?
+Q: In 3D parallelism, how does Nanotron sample training data for model replicas?
 (2 steps)

 A: For example, with 2 devices, 4 microbatch size, and 100 samples:
 - Step 1: It first divides the full dataset into equal chunks, one chunk per GPU.